- Search The Registry

-Born and raised in Oklahoma before it became a state, Winston began picking cotton when he was 10.
+Born and raised in Oklahoma territory, Winston began picking cotton when he was 10.
 But several harvests were lost to droughts and storms, forcing the family to head west when he was 12 years old.
-He graduated from LA's Jefferson High School in 1922.
+He graduated from Los Angele's Jefferson High School in 1922.
 Winston’s hourly salary was 41 cents an hour when he began work for the Pacific Electric Railway Co. in 1924.

 He attributed his work ethic to his upbringing, declaring that his father taught him the value of hard work at an early age.
 Upon his retirement on his 100th birthday, he stated that he was planning to visit his 98-year-old brother in Tennessee and had the intention of remaining active in various endeavors.

-He had the record as the most reliable worker that the United States Department of Labor has ever chronicled.
-He worked for 72 years without ever being late, and having only taken off a single day (in 1988 for the funeral of his wife Frances).
-In 1996, President Bill Clinton awarded him with an "Employee of the Century" citation for his work ethic and dedication.
+He was the most reliable worker the United States Department of Labor has ever chronicled.
+He worked for 72 years without ever being late and having only taken off a single day (in 1988 for the funeral of his wife, Frances).
+In 1996, President Bill Clinton awarded him an "Employee of the Century" citation for his work ethic and dedication.